What You Need to Know About Treating a Broken Femur

 Recovery and Rehabilitation

-• Gradual weight-bearing activities as the bone strengthens and becomes stable enough to support the body’s movement
+• Gradual weight-bearing activities as the bone heals and becomes strong enough to tolerate pressure, helping you transition safely back to walking and daily activities.

 Supporting Bone Healing